-Simple instructions in how to use our various toiletry concentrates.
+Simple instructions on how to use our various toiletry concentrates.

-We currently have 3 types of concentrated bases which require the addition of water and in some cases common salt or salt solution to turn them into finished products.
+We currently have the following concentrated bases which require the addition of water and in some cases common salt (salt solution) to turn them into finished products.
 They are as follows:-

-Instructions: (Although these are manufacturers instructions, our experience with these products suggests they can be thickened at room temperature, negating the need to heat them.
+Instructions: (Although these are manufacturers instructions, our experience with this product suggests it can be thickened at room temperature, negating the need for heat.
 Tap water can also be used instead of purified forms)

 Weigh product into a suitable vessel for heating (can be gently heated on a hob in a thick-bottomed pan if you don't have alternative equipment).
 Add deionised or distilled water, if desired, at up to 2:1 (2 parts deionised water to 1 part product) stirring until completely combined.
 Warm the product to 30-35 degC before adding essential oil/s (if desired) adding them to a recommended typical 0.5% or maximum 1%, stirring thoroughly to ensure complete dispersion.